What is the population of Georgetown?

-Call the Palmetto Utility Protection Service (PUPS) toll-free at 1-888-721-7877, and give them information about your location and the excavation that will take place.
+Call SC811 by dialing 811 on your phone or toll-free at 1-888-721-7877, and give them information about your location and the excavation that will take place.
 The City's Electric Utility and Water Utilities Departments will both receive notice from PUPS about the excavation on your property and will send someone within three days to locate any underground facilities that could create conflicts.

 Digging without knowing where underground utilities can be very dangerous.

 What do I do if I would like a security light in my yard?